PVA-Parrot/PVA-Parrot/README.md

 Simply run `boot dev`

-This will make the frontend available under http://localhost:3000/ The backend is available under http://localhost:3333
+This will make the frontend available under http://localhost:3333/

 ## Troubleshooting
 ### JVM Config and Java 8